GiggleSquid/thatferretblog/content/posts/Ferret-Supplies-and-Basics.md

 These are just a few key points about how the LZV compares against other cages.
 It also has all the same pros as the Pet Planet Cage.
 The only controversial pro/con with the LZV is bar spacing.
 The bar spacing for the LZV is 2 mm and significantly smaller than the bar spacing of other similar cages.
 This could be considered a positive as it means there is less chance of injury and the ferrets getting their head stuck between the bars.
 But, it can also be seen as a negative as it means hanging hammocks, attachable food bowls etc — ones that are the appropriate size for ferrets — tricky.

-You can read more about the Little Zoo Venturer Cage & Purchase one from <a href="https://www.mydegu.com/product-page/little-zoo-venturer" target="_blank">mydegu.com</a>
+You can read more about the Little Zoo Venturer Cage & Purchase one from [mydegu.com](https://www.mydegu.com/product-page/little-zoo-venturer)

 ### Free roam space